Our Hawke’s Bay aquifers provide groundwater that we use for drinking, agriculture, industry and the environment.

 Water quality in our main Hawke’s Bay aquifers is very good and meets NZ Drinking Water Standards.

-HBRC operates 112 monitoring wells which check on short and long term changes in groundwater levels and quality.
+HBRC operates more than 100 wells for monitoring short and long term changes in groundwater levels and quality.
 We monitor key water quality indicators such as nitrate-nitrogen, bacteria levels (Escherichia coli or E. coli), dissolved iron, dissolved manganese, and total hardness.

 Some of the smaller northern aquifers have naturally occurring higher levels of iron, manganese and total hardness.
 This is because the water picks up minerals as it moves through the rocks and aquifer.

 The longest monitoring record is near Fernhill where groundwater levels have been measured since 1968.
 Most of the wells were developed in the early 1990s following the establishment of the regional councils.